utkarsh-yadav1231/Plagiarism-Detection/Image Plagiarism Detection/README.md

 # Image Plagiarism Detection

 ## What is Plagiarism
-Plagiarism is an act of stealing someone else’s work and admitting it’s his work, and now we have a system to detect this act.
+Plagiarism is an act of stealing someone else’s work and admitting and passing them off as one's own, and now we have a system to detect this act.
-Plagiarism Detection System is a much needed system to stop unfair activities from student.
-From this document, the readers will get a clear and easy view of Plagiarism Detection System.
+From this document, the readers will get a clear and easy view of Image Plagiarism Detection System.

 ## What does the python source code does ?
 1. It inputs two images (.jpeg) which could be identified as Original Image and Doubtful Image.